Cinema of the United Arab Emirates

-In 2005, The Dream became the first Emirati film to be distributed in cinemas across UAE.
+In 2005, The Dream became the first Emirati film to be distributed in cinemas across the UAE.

-Meanwhile, the UAE began to attract South Asian films and television serials, mainly Bollywood and Lollywood productions.
+The UAE then began to attract South Asian films and television serials, mainly Bollywood and Lollywood productions.

-In addition, UAE has a film studio (Dubai Studio City) which has been built to cultivate film making in the region.
-The Dubai Film and TV Commission (DTFC) which was established in line with Executive Council Decision 16 of 2012 is the sole authority to issue film shooting permits in Dubai.
+In addition, the UAE has a film studio (Dubai Studio City) which has been built to cultivate film making in the region.
+The Dubai Film and TV Commission, (DTFC) which was established in line with Executive Council Decision 16 of 2012, is the sole authority that issues film shooting permits in Dubai.
 In Abu Dhabi, the Abu Dhabi Film Commission issues shooting permits to production companies that hold a valid media zone authority trade license.

 In 2008, Majid Abdulrazak became the first Emirati filmmaker to adapt a book into a film based on Wilfred Thesiger's Arabian Sands.

 In 2009, the second edition of the Gulf Film Festival saw the premiere of two Emirati feature films for the first time.
 The Circle, by filmmaker and actor Nawaf Al-Janahi, told the story of Ibrahim, a poet and journalist who captures a thief and finds himself changing lives with him.
 Director and novelist Saleh Karama also showcased his first feature, Henna, in which the title character's mother is sick, and her frequent fits have led to a divorce; fatherless Henna has to find a way to relate to her new father-figure, a Bedouin relative who arrives from the desert with his camels to visit the family.

 The sixth edition of the Dubai International Film Festival in 2009 featured further screenings of The Circle and the premiere of the multilingual City of Life by Emirati director Ali F. Mostafa, which went on to achieve general release in UAE cinemas in the following year.

 Nawaf Al-Janahi's film Sea Shadow was released on 17 November 2011.
 It came out on DVD on 25 September 2013.

 The first Emirati Science Fiction feature-length film called Aerials was released on 16 June 2016.
 Directed by S.A.Zaidi and produced by Ghanem Ghubash, Aerials was released in UAE simultaneously with Independence Day 2 as a contrast of both being alien invasion films.

 The UAE also has its own independent cinemas such as The Scene Club and Cinema Akil, founded in 2007 and 2014 respectively.
 Cinema Akil became the first permanent independent cinema house in September 2018.